20 Kid-Friendly Hikes near Orlando and Central Florida

 Explore the outdoors with your family on one of the many amazing hiking trails around Orlando.
 Family hikes are a great way to unplug together, boost mental and physical health, and enjoy beautiful Florida scenery.

-Kids are provided an opportunity to learn about native Florida wildlife while promoting creativity and independence.
 Here is a comprehensive list of great local hiking trails all around Central Florida.
-Each of these include trails that are easily accessible for children, and many are stroller friendly and include playgrounds.
-Make sure to bring bug spray as the mosquitoes are in abundance.
+Each includes trails that are easily accessible for children, and many are stroller friendly and include playgrounds.
+Make sure to bring bug spray, as mosquitoes are on the rise.
 We recommend bringing sunscreen, snacks, and plenty of water as well.

 The Best Hiking Trails for Families in the Orlando Area

 Known to locals as Turkey Lake Park, there is so much to do here you could enjoy a full day of family fun.
 There are both paved walking trails as well as natural-surface nature trails.
 I would suggest starting your visit at the animal farm (complete with horses, goats, pigs, turkeys, and more), and then proceeding to the adjacent nature trail, which has interactive nature play stations for the kids.
 Other amenities include two playground areas, fitness stations, picnic pavilions, sand volleyball, fishing pier, disc golf and a dedicated drone flying area.

 Admission: $5 per car; $2 for single-occupant vehicles